arkency/posts/posts/2016-10-26-overcommunication-is-required-for-async-slash-remote-work.md

 Remote work doesn't need to be async.
 You can still have rules about certain time of working.
 In that case, blocking on each other is less of a big deal.
 You can always interrupt others to remove blockades.
 As in the office.

-Async is where the fun begins.
-Async is where productivity begins.
+Async is where the fun begins. **Async is where productivity begins**.

 I sometimes hear people saying - "working remotely is not for me".
 I prefer to use other words.